Apricot Chipotle Glazed Turkey cutlets are sweet, spicy, low-fat, and low-calorie, what more do you want? Oh, yes, delicious too!

 - ⅓ cup apricot preserves

-- 1 chile in Adobo minced
+- 1 chile in Adobo minced, or to taste

 - 1 tablespoon Adobo sauce start here and add bit by bit until you have the sweet-hot flavor you love